-The fox's signal at the start of a hunt may tickle your receiver with only a fraction of a microvolt.
+The fox's signal at the start of an on-foot transmitter hunt may tickle your receiver with only a fraction of a microvolt.
 But when you get in close, it could get pounded with nearly a volt of RF, even if the transmitter is running low power.
 The S-meter circuit of a typical VHF-FM rig won't help you get bearings at that level.
 It probably shows full scale at 10 microvolts, giving only about 30 dB range from minimum to maximum.
 Limited range is good because it's easy to see the meter peaks when you swing a directional antenna, but it's bad because your meter will stay pinned when the signal is strong.

 An RF attenuator is a device that goes between antenna and receiver to reduce the signal strength down to within the range that the receiver S-meter can handle.
 Without one, you may think you're close to the fox when you're still far away.
 You won't be able to get close enough to a camouflaged hidden T to identify it.
 The amount of attenuation should be adjustable so that you can add just a little when your S-meter first pins, up to a lot as you get within a few feet.
 Special ARDF receivers used by champion foxhunters have electronic attenuation built in, but ordinary handi-talkies don't.
 Adding it would require major micro-surgery in the HT.